 The Geneva International Centre for Humanitarian Demining (GICHD) contributes to the development and implementation of instruments of international law that address the problem of explosive hazards through technical, logistical and administrative support.

-The GICHD provides expert input to facilitate informed discussions and negotiations during meetings on humanitarian disarmament such as Meetings of States Parties, Review Conferences, Intersessional Meetings and Meetings of Experts, etc.
+The GICHD provides expert input to facilitate informed discussions and negotiations during convention related meetings such as Meetings of States Parties, Review Conferences, Intersessional Meetings and Meetings of Experts.

-Each year, the GICHD provides administrative and logistical support to the APMBC and CCM Intersessional Work Programmes.
-The GICHD also administers the Sponsorship Programmes of the APMBC, the CCW and CCM-Intersessionals.
+Each year, the GICHD provides administrative and logistical support to the APMBC Work Programmes.
+The GICHD also administers the Sponsorship Programmes of the APMBC and of the CCW.
 The Sponsorship Programmes are designed to strengthen the implementation of these instruments, promote universalisation and ensure widespread participation in related meetings.